senderh55/Domain-Analysis-API/Readme.md

   - `200 OK`: Domain already exists
   - `202 Accepted`: Analysis is currently being scanned.
 Check back later.
   - `500 Internal Server Error`: Failed to process the request

+## Communication with RabbitMQ

+The system leverages RabbitMQ to facilitate asynchronous communication between distinct components.
+The `rabbitmq.ts` file serves as the communication hub for RabbitMQ and offers essential functions to send domains for analysis.

+**rabbitmq.ts:** This module establishes and manages communication with RabbitMQ.
+It provides functions that enable the seamless dispatch of domains to the RabbitMQ queue for analysis.

+---

+## Scheduling Domain Analysis

+The `schedulingService.ts` file takes charge of scheduling domain analysis tasks at predefined intervals.
+This scheduling is achieved using the `node-schedule` library.
+This component retrieves domains from the database and forwards them to the RabbitMQ queue, where they await analysis.

+## Analysis Service

+The `analysisService.ts` module orchestrates the interaction with external APIs to gather comprehensive information about domains.
+This module fetches data from external sources, such as VirusTotal and WHOIS, and performs thorough analysis to provide insightful domain information.

+## Domain Controller

+The `domainController.ts` file defines the essential controller functions using the Express.js framework.
+These functions are pivotal in handling API endpoints, managing domain analysis operations, and facilitating communication with the RabbitMQ queue.

+**domainController.ts:** Functions as the core of the system's API handling.
+It takes charge of adding domains for analysis, retrieving domain information, and orchestrating seamless interactions with the RabbitMQ queue for efficient analysis.